 Guide to Foam Recycling at the City Recycle Center

-The City of New Braunfels accepts plastic foam for recycling ONLY at its drop-off location - City Recycle Center, 488 S. Castell Ave.
+The City of New Braunfels accepts completely white plastic foam for recycling ONLY at its drop-off location - City Recycle Center, 488 S. Castell Ave.
 The type of plastic foam currently accepted is called expanded polystyrene (EPS), commonly identified with the #6 code.
+If it is not clearly marked with the #6 emblem, it will likely not be accepted.

 REMEMBER - all foam brought for recycling MUST be free of food residue, tape, labels, and any other items that might be attached to the foam.
 The City Recycle Center does not have the facility space to remove these prior to densification.